stujones11/clothing/README.txt

 Depends: multiskin

-Recommends: inventory_plus or unified_inventory (use only one)
+Recommends: sfinv, inventory_plus or unified_inventory (use only one)

-Note that if you are using this in conjunction with 3d_armor then you MUST use one of the supported inventory mods.

 Adds simple clothing that can be crafted from coloured wool using a loom.
 Requires the wool mod for craft registration.